gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 *Shlurp!*
 One of its feet landed in a muddy sinkhole.
-Its horn blared as it toppled over and fellright on the boatbot's head with a sound like an empty can being crunched underfoot.
+Its horn blared as it toppled over and fell on the boatbot's head with a sound like an empty can being crunched underfoot.

 "Go!"
 Maddy shouted.